dsnet/tri-approx/README.md

 reduced since it could be computed in parallel with *x⁶* by squaring *x⁴*.
 This extra stage was kept so that the pipeline lengths would be identical for sine and cosine computations.

+In both FPGA implementations, the pipeline length is 6 stages.
+The shaded green regions represent logic needed to do reflections and corrections, while the shaded blue regions represent the logic actually need to do the Taylor series expansions.

 ## Results ##